guillaume-haerinck/cube-beast-editor/doc/README.md

 <br>

-Instancing becomes efficient when we start to render an important number of primitives.
+Instancing becomes efficient when we start to render an important number of primitives, with important number of vertices.
 However for very simple primitives like cube, it seems like that it doesn't change much as explained in Real Time Rending Third Edition page 796.
 Yet there is only one way to be certain, it's to benchmark (more on that an part III).
 There is also an [interesting post](https://nbertoa.wordpress.com/2016/02/02/instancing-vs-geometry-shader-vs-vertex-shader/) by Nicolas Bertoa about Geometry Shader to create our cubes.
-Howerever these shaders are neither supported by OpenGL ES, and neither a good awnser to many problems.
+Howerever these types of shaders are neither supported by OpenGL ES, and neither a good awnser to many problems.
 Their use is discouraged by a lot of people.

 <p align="center">
 <img width="600" src="https://software.intel.com/sites/default/files/managed/58/12/instancing2.png" alt="UML"/>